Olivier-Berg/PPE-notes/PPE/Philosophy/Logics/Problem Sheets/Forallx/Topic 4.md

 		Every pink rose is poisonous.
 	Former is false if pink is false, whereas latter is true if pink is false.
 		(Page 60 on forallx)
+	It is not the case that if something is on my desk, it escapes my attention if something is on my desk, then it does not escape my attention
 - $\forall x (Gx \rightarrow Fx), \exists x (Hx \land Gx) \therefore \exists x (Hx \land Fx)$
 - $\forall x (Fx \rightarrow Gx), \forall x (Hx \rightarrow \neg Gx) \therefore \forall x (Hx \rightarrow \neg Fx)$
 - $\forall x (Fx \rightarrow \neg Gx), \forall x (Hx \rightarrow Gx) \therefore \forall x (Hx \rightarrow \neg Fx)$